UVADS/DS1001/README.md

 # DS 1001: Think Like a Data Scientist (TLaDS)

-Instructor:
+Coordinates:

+    * Lecture: Nau Hall 101, 14:00-15:15 Tu & Tr
+    * Lab: Data Science 206 or 306 @ 10:00, 11:00, or 12:00

+Instructor Information:

     * Professor Peter Alonzi (lpa2a)
-    * Class Location: Nau Hall 101
-      * Lab: Data Science 206 or 306

-Office Hours:

-    * 14:00-16:00 on Wednesdays in Data Science 344
+    * Office Hours: 14:00-16:00 on Wednesdays in Data Science 344 (Modified times after 4/30)
-    * Cursor Club 16:00-17:00 location TBD in Data Science based on attendance
+    * Cursor Club: 16:00-17:00 location TBD in Data Science based on attendance

-Details:
+Miscellaneous:

+    * SIS Title: Foundation of Data Science
     * Subject Area and Catalog Number: Data Science, DS 1001
-    * Year, Term and Time: 2025, Spring, 14:00-15:15 Tu & Tr
-    * SIS Title: Foundation of Data Science
+    * Year and Term: 2025 Spring
     * Course Title: Think Like a Data Scientist (TLaDS)
-    * Level: Undergraduate
-    * Credit Type: Grade (A-F)
+    * Level and Credit Type: Undergraduate, Grade (A-F)

 N.B.
 There is an associated lab class that must be enrolled simultaneously (1 hour Laboratory section, Friday @ 10,11,12).